 For the pure current case (river flow) sediment transport rates are calculated continuously through the simulation based on sediment transport formulae derived from either empirical or deterministic principles.
 The sediment transport modelling is divided into bed load and suspended load due to their different nature.
 The bed load, which mainly is controlled by the bed shear stress or stream power per unit area, reacts instantaneously with the flow.
 In modelling terms this is referred to as an equilibrium transport description.
 The suspended load on the other hand is characterised by a phase-lag in the transport compared to the flow, because it takes some time or distance to adapt the concentration profile over the vertical to the flow.
-Model concepts that include the phase-lag effect on the transport of suspended sediment are termed non-equilibrium models and are characterised by a sediment concentration is greater than the equilibrium concentration, the system will be over-loaded and tend to deposit sediment on the bed; while if underloaded, it will try to erode the bed.
+Model concepts that include the phase-lag effect on the transport of suspended sediment are termed non-equilibrium models and are characterised by a sediment concentration that can differ from the equilibrium concentration.
+If the actual concentration is greater than the equilibrium concentration, the system will be over-loaded and tend to deposit sediment on the bed; while if underloaded, it will try to erode the bed.